ruth-mapr/drill/_docs/arch/arch-hilite/002-performance.md

 records.
 The technical basis for efficiency of vectorized processing is modern chip technology with deep-pipelined CPU designs.
-Keeping all pipelines full to achieve efficiency near peak performance is something impossible to achieve in traditional database engines, primarily due to code complexity**.**
+Keeping all pipelines full to achieve efficiency near peak performance is something impossible to achieve in traditional database engines, primarily due to code complexity.

 **_Runtime compilation_**